dylantodd/dylantodd.github.io/README.md

 ### cancerLancer

-    This project focuses on creating a program small enough to be implemented in nanobot technology to detect the presence of abnormaliities in the body when explored through the circulatory system.
+    This project focuses on creating a program small enough to be implemented in nanobot
+    technology to detect the presence of abnormalities in the body when explored through
+    the circulatory system.

     [cancerLancer repository](https://github.com/dylantodd/cancerLancer)